rain1/Privacy-Preserving-Data-Publishing/readme.md

-Privacy preserving data Publishing Study Assistant
+Privacy-preserving data Publishing Study Assistant
 ==================================================

-This project is educational purpose software that is written to help students to learn about privacy preserving data publishing which was the topic of my master's thesis.
+This project is educational purpose software that is written to help students to learn about privacy-preserving data publishing which was the topic of my master's thesis.
 The purpose of this software is to allow students to learn how different anonymization methods work.
-All instructions together with introduction to  privacy preserving data publishing can be found within this program.
+All instructions together with introduction to privacy-preserving data publishing can be found within this program.

 Running